j-machacek/numgeo-external-solvers/numgeo-pastix/README.md

 	    * DPASTIX_INT64=OFF
 		* DPASTIX_WITH_FORTRAN=ON
 		* DPASTIX_ORDERING_SCOTCH=ON
 	* For the StarPU-version, you require the StarPU-library.
-On debian-based distributions StarPU can be installed from the repository:
+On debian-based distributions StarPU can be installed from the repository (see also [https://files.inria.fr/starpu/doc/html/]):
 		```
 		apt-cache search starpu
 		sudo apt-get install libstarpu-1.3 libstarpu-dev